johnridesabike/bikewalklife/posts/2020/11/atlanta-has-a-new-bicycle-mayor-pattie-baker.md

 - Pattie Baker
 - BYCS
 - Atlanta
+excerpt: >
+  There’s a new mayor in A-town, or rather, a new bicycle mayor.
+Pattie Baker, of Traveling at the Speed of Bike fame (and an inspiration for Bike Walk Life!), recently completed her application, making her the first one in the southeastern United States.

 ---
 There’s a new mayor in A-town, or rather, a new _bicycle_ mayor.
 Pattie Baker, of [Traveling at the Speed of Bike](https://travelingatthespeedofbike.com) fame (and an inspiration for Bike Walk Life!), recently completed her application, making her the first one in the southeastern United States.